30 Newsletter Ideas That Will Interest Your Readers

 Email marketing is one of the most effective methods for reaching your target market and keeping them engaged.
 Small business owners, artists, bloggers, service providers and brands of all kinds rely on this mode of communication to strengthen their online presence, increase their traffic (once they create a website) and gain more business.

 But worry not, dear reader.
 We created this useful list of effective newsletter ideas that will inspire you to create many, many great newsletters.
-And, a tool like Wix ShoutOut helps you create a stunning newsletter in a flash!
-Now you only have one tricky question to answer – which one should you start with??
+And, a tool like Wix Email Marketing helps you create a stunning newsletter in a flash.
+Now you only have one tricky question to answer – which one should you start with?

 The annual calendar provides many great opportunities to reach out to your subscribers – from Thanksgiving to the summer solstice.
-Find a nice angle that ties in your specialty with the essence of the event, design the layout to match the occasion, and you’re all set.
+Find a nice angle that ties in your specialty with the essence of the event, create a newsletter design that matches the occasion, and you’ve got a holiday marketing email campaign going.

 Subject line example: “New Spring Fashion You Just Can’t Miss”